naman14310/Interview_Prep/Subjects/DBMS/Basics.md

 <br>

 ### DDL
-DDL or Data Definition Language actually consists of the SQL commands that can be used to define the database schema.
+DDL or **Data Definition Language** actually consists of the SQL commands that can be used to define the database schema.

 ### DQL
-DQL or Data Query Language statements are used for performing queries on the data within schema objects.
+DQL or **Data Query Language** statements are used for performing queries on the data within schema objects.

 ### DML
-DML or Data Manipulation Language commands deals with the manipulation of data present in the database.
+DML or **Data Manipulation Language** commands deals with the manipulation of data present in the database.
 It is the component of the SQL statement that controls access to data and to the database.

 ### DCL
-DCL or Data Control Language includes commands such as GRANT and REVOKE which mainly deal with the rights, permissions, and other controls of the database system.
+DCL or **Data Control Language** includes commands such as GRANT and REVOKE which mainly deal with the rights, permissions, and other controls of the database system.

 ### TCL
-Deals with transactional statements.
+TCL or **Transaction Control Language** deals with transactional statements.